 We divided the wide spectrum of possible degradation phenomena into two processes.
 Both tests simulated the abrasion due to 3 years of use, with 3 daily cleaning cycles made by hand by customers, each of about 20 seconds, using a commercial abrasive sponge.

 In order to simulate aging effect comparable to the real use by costumers, parameters for aging conditions have been detected comparing the aging of real manual cleaning with one commercial abrasive sponge on transparent polycarbonate sheets with the same aging generated using the testing appliances with different weights of sandpaper discs (600, 800 and 1200 grit).
+When field test records are not available as terms of comparison for the accelerated life testing, it becomes necessary to create a reference from experimental data.
 Transparent polymeric material has been chosen in order to easily compare the effect of wear aging through the change in optical properties of the material.

 From this comparison, optimal parameters for two different aging conditions were studied, namely:

 (i) Dry cleaning – simulates the manual surface dirt removal by metallic sponges.
 To accelerate this form of wear, 800 grit sandpaper abrasive discs were used.
 The disc has been substituted after 1642 seconds of working cycle to maintain its abrasive properties.
-This trial represents a more severe wear condition compared to the “wet cleaning” process, as only mechanical abrasion occurs.
+This trial represents a more severe wear condition compared to the “wet cleaning” process.

 (ii) Wet cleaning – simulates the manual cleaning process using abrasive sponges and surface detergents.
 As in the previous trial, 800 grit sandpaper abrasive discs were used and periodically substituted.
 A commercial surface cleaner solution commonly used in professional kitchen environment (Suma Multi D2, Johnson Diversey) [42] has been used with recirculation during the whole test.